 High-Growth or High Stress

-Companies that reach an inflection point in their growth usually do so for one of the following reasons:
+Companies that reach an inflection point in their growth usually consider a part-time or fractional CFO for one of the following reasons:

-- Increasing number of transactions, such as more customers, more employees, more vendors n increasing complexity in the business that requires more experienced leadership and better
+- Increasing number of transactions, such as more customers, more employees, more vendors and increasing complexity in the business that requires more experienced leadership

 - An inexperienced controller or other finance staff member who may simply need a mentor